briggsprashar/nhanes_inferential_2021_23/README.md

 <br />

 *Chi-square statistic* is a measure that assesses how well observed data fit the expected outcome.
-    It is commonly applied to categorical data analysis (as in this case) to determine if there is a significant difference b/w the expected frequencies and the observed frequencies in the 2 categories -        marital status and edu level.
+    157.97 indicates that there is a significant difference b/w the expected frequencies and the observed frequencies in the 2 categories, marital status and edu level.
+    157.97 chi-sq stastistic suggests that these 2 variables are likely not independent, and that there is some association b/w them.

 *Degrees of freedom* refers to the # of independent values that can vary in a statistical calculation.
     This value is critical for determining the critical value of the chi-square statistic from the chi-square distribution table